renfeng/web-mask/chrome-web-store/README.md

 ## webRequest justification

-Detect network idle, similar to https://pptr.dev/api/puppeteer.page.waitfornetworkidle/
+Wait for network idle, similar to https://pptr.dev/api/puppeteer.page.waitfornetworkidle/

 ## Host permission justification

-Redirect HTTP requests for javascript, css, image, ... files to local web server.
+Redirect HTTP requests for javascript, css, image, and font files to local web server.

 ## Are you using remote code?